Positive Representations of Split Real Simply-laced Quantum Groups: Quantum dilogarithm

 \section{Quantum dilogarithm}

-Let us briefly recall the definition of the quantum dilogarithm functions, first introduced by Faddeev \cite{Fa}, and its properties that are needed in the next section.
+Let us briefly recall the definition of the quantum dilogarithm functions, central to the calculations in the next section.
+This function $G_b(x)$ and its variant $g_b(x)$ were first introduced in \cite{FKa} and motivate the definition of the modular double \cite{Fa}.
+We summarize those of properties that are needed in the next section.
 References can be found e.g. in \cite{Ip} and \cite{PT2}.
-Let $q=e^{\pi ib^2}$ and $Q=b+b\inv$ where $b^2\in \R\setminus \Q$ and $0<b<1$.